 - You do not have a driver license from more than 1 state/jurisdiction.

 If you are eligible and have not gotten a notice to renew by mail, fill out a California Driver License Renewal By Mail Eligibility Information form (DL 410 FO).
-Then mail it, in addition to a check for the license renewal free, to this address:
+Then mail it, in addition to a check for the CA drivers license renewal fee, to this address:

 Department of Motor Vehicles

 PO Box 942890

 If you get a Renewal by Mail (RBM) Notice along with a Renewal Identification Number (RIN), you might be eligible to renew your CA driver license online.
 You will also need to meet the following criteria: